Tutorial#

 Using list comprehensions is a mathematical way of repeating code but at times it might prove useful to repeat code in a different way using a standard for statement.

-In that case we can essentially repeat the previous exercise using:
+In that case you can essentially repeat the previous exercise using:

 checks = []